TL;DR — Why Most Grant Applications Get Rejected

 Mistake #3: The Unbelievable Budget – Inaccurate, Unjustified, or Misaligned

 The budget section is where a proposal’s credibility is often won or lost.
 A reviewer scrutinises it not just as a financial document but as a reflection of the organisation’s planning and competence.
-A budget where the costs don’t logically match the project narrative shows a lack of strategic thinking.
-Unjustified expenses or numbers that seem ‘fluffed’ immediately erode trust and suggest poor financial management.
+A budget where the costs do not logically match the project narrative shows a lack of strategic thinking.
+Unjustified expenses or numbers that seem inflated immediately erode trust and suggest poor financial management.
 Simple calculation errors are a massive red flag; they signal a critical lack of attention to detail and question the organisation’s overall competence.
+In FundRobin’s review of 63 successful grant applications, those with a narrative budget justification (not just a spreadsheet) were 2.8x more likely to progress past first review.

 The Winning Solution: Build a Transparent, Narrative-Driven Budget